nathanbraun/nathanbraun-com/content/quotes.md

 \- *Ted Chiang, Exhalation*

 ---
-"My financial advisor told me about a client who became very wealthy in tech.
-They owned several homes, married and had children, traveled all over the world, and bought expensive things.
-When asked what made them happiest, they replied, 'Sitting in a quiet room writing code.'"

-\- *Leah Culver*

----
-“We are like butterflies who flutter for a day and think it is forever.
+"We are like butterflies who flutter for a day and think it is forever."

 \- *Carl Sagan*